Emily Clem

 Switch-reference

-A phenomenon that has become of particular interest to me given my work in Amazonia is systems of switch-reference.
+A phenomenon that has become of particular interest to me given my work in Amazonia is systems of switch-reference, a morphological strategy for indicating whether arguments in two clauses are coreferential.
 I am interested in both the internal and external syntax of switch-reference clauses in Amahuaca.
-The major question I am working to address is what the formal mechanism is that gives rise to the morphological tracking of argument coreference.
+The major question my work addresses is what the formal mechanism is that gives rise to the morphological tracking of argument coreference.
 I am especially interested in the insight this phenomenon can provide about the nature of the operation of Agree and its locality restrictions.
 In addition, I am working to understand the various meanings that switch-reference clauses can be used to convey and what consequences this has for the semantic interpretation of switch-reference clauses.

 Case